BYUCS260/learning-vue/lesson1/README.md

 # Learning Vue 2

-You can run this code by:
+If you do not have a web server, you can run this code by:

 ```
 cd lesson1